-In June 2016, the Financial Accounting Standards Board issued Accounting Standards Update 2016-13, "Financial Instruments - Credit Losses".
+In June 2016, the FASB issued ASU 2016-13, "Financial Instruments - Credit Losses".
 This update affects entities holding financial assets and net investment in leases that are not accounted for at fair value through net income.
 The amendments affect loans, debt securities, trade receivables, net investments in leases, off-balance sheet credit exposures, reinsurance receivables, and any other financial assets not excluded from the scope that have the contractual right to receive cash.
 This update will be effective for financial statements issued for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 This update will be applied through a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
-The Company does not believe the adoption of this standard will have a material impact on its consolidated financial statements since it does not have a history of credit losses.
+The Company believes the adoption of this update will not have an impact on its financial position, results of operations or liquidity since it does not have a history of credit losses.

-In August 2018, the Financial Accounting Standards Board issued Accounting Standards Update 2018-13, "Fair Value Measurement (Topic 820) - Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement".
+In August 2018, the FASB issued ASU 2018-13, "Fair Value Measurement (Topic 820) - Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement".
 This update modifies the fair value measurement disclosure requirements specifically related to Level 3 fair value measurements and transfers between levels.
 This update will be effective for financial statements issued for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 This update will be applied prospectively.
-The Company is currently evaluating the impact of the adoption of this update, but does not believe it will have a material impact on its financial position, results of operations or liquidity.
+The Company believes the adoption of this update will not have an impact on its financial position, results of operations or liquidity.

-In August 2018, the Financial Accounting Standards Board issued Accounting Standards Update 2018-15, "Intangibles - Goodwill and Other - Internal - Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract".
+In August 2018, the FASB issued ASU 2018-15, "Intangibles - Goodwill and Other - Internal - Use Software (Subtopic 350-40): Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement

+That Is a Service Contract".
 This update requires the capitalization of implementation costs incurred in a hosting arrangement that is a service contract for internal-use software.
 Training and certain data conversion costs cannot be capitalized.
 The entity is required to expense the capitalized implementation costs over the term of the hosting agreement.
 This update will be effective for financial statements issued for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 This update should be applied either retrospectively or prospectively to all implementation costs incurred after the date of adoption.
 The Company believes the adoption of this update will not have an impact on its financial position, results of operations or liquidity.

-In November 2018, the Financial Accounting Standards Board issued Accounting Standards Update 2018-19, "Codification Improvements to Topic 326, Financial Instruments-Credit Losses".
+In November 2018, the FASB issued ASU 2018-19, "Codification Improvements to Topic 326, Financial Instruments-Credit Losses".
 This update clarifies that receivables arising from operating leases are not within the scope of this topic, but rather Topic 842, Leases.
 This update will be effective for financial statements issued for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 This update will be applied through a cumulative-effect adjustment to retained earnings as of the beginning of the first reporting period in which the guidance is effective.
-The Company does not believe the adoption of this standard will have an impact on its financial statements since it does not have a history of credit losses.
+The Company believes the adoption of this update will not have an impact on its financial position, results of operations or liquidity since it does not have a history of credit losses.